 Want to work professionally with a variety of stakeholders in nature projects?

 In this problem and knowledge based course you will learn about how nature conflicts are embedded in different nature views and values, and how to analyse various stakeholders nature perception in theory and exercises.
-By applied theory and discussion, the course explores people’s visions, ideas and values about nature and landscape.
-Visions, ideas and values of e.g. full time farmers, hobby farmers, foresters, culture heritage managers, biologists, and visitors to the countryside might serve as examples of different and often conflicting interests in the same area.
+By applied theory and discussion, the course explores people’s visions, ideas and values related to real-life cases of nature and landscape management.
+Visions, ideas and values of the involved stakeholders, e.g. full time farmers, hobby farmers, foresters, culture heritage managers, biologists, locals, and visitors to the countryside might serve as examples of different and often conflicting interests in the same area.
 Knowledge on such stakeholders’ nature perception and nature values are central to sustainability thinking.
 The course relates to problem areas addressed in the following sustainability development goals: 11 (sustainable cities and communities), 13 (climate action), 14 (life below water) and 15 (life on land).

 MSc Programme in Environmental Science

 MSc Programme in Nature Management

 The course has two overall goals: to make the students aware of